susanwinters214/webdev/README.md

 * [Aptana Studio](http://www.aptana.com/)

 ### Front End Web Design (Page Layouts & Design)
 Once you have decided which environment you want to use, the next step is to start learning and start practicing!
+HTML5 is an umbrella term used to cover the HTML markup, CSS3 and JavaScript APIs.
+This first section will only focus on HTML markup and CSS.
 * [HTML 5](http://www.tutorialspoint.com/html5/index.htm)
 * [CSS 3](http://www.tutorialspoint.com/css/index.htm)
 * [SASS](http://sass-lang.com/) [Learn](http://www.tutorialspoint.com/sass/index.htm) - CSS with Super Powers